pathros/smart-home/README.md

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?

+### Future work

+#### Weather conditions

+Weather conditions usually consist of strong winds.

+#### Defined raining season

+Raining season in my area is quite defined.
+It usually starts from May until September.

+#### Garbage collection

+The bin lorry doesn't have a defined schedule to come.

+#### Water supply

+Sporadic cut offs happen, due to other people who don't pay their bills on time.

+#### Sporadic electricity cut off

+Due to weather conditions and corrupt private enterprises, electricity cut offs happen from time to time.
+No-break batteries only last about three hours.
+If the cut off has already taken at least 20 minutes, the system should send a report with all the required details to the Electricity Company.

 ## Acknowledgments